tniyer2/nim-graphics/README.md

-# template-dcc
+# Graphics
-A DCC using templates.
+Renders a triangle.